Black Caviar

-Black Caviar (foaled 18 August 2006) is a champion Australian Thoroughbred racehorse who was undefeated in 25 races, including 15 Group Ones, an Australian record.
+Black Caviar (18 August 2006 – 17 August 2024) was an Australian champion Thoroughbred racehorse who was undefeated in 25 races, including 15 Group Ones, an Australian record.
 She was the 2010, 2011, 2012, and 2013 WTRR World Champion Sprinter.
 Black Caviar was trained by Melbourne-based trainer Peter Moody.
 Other than in her first two runs and in one race in 2010, she was ridden by Luke Nolen.
 The mare was retired on 17 April 2013.
 According to an ABC Catalyst episode from 2015, she was never whipped.

 Background

-Black Caviar was born on 18 August 2006 at 5.20 am at Gilgai Farm in Nagambie, Victoria.
+Black Caviar was born on 18 August 2006 at 5:20 am at Gilgai Farm in Nagambie, Victoria.
 She grew up on the Goulburn River property and then went to Swettenham Stud in December 2007 for a 10-week yearling preparation where she was then sold on behalf of Rick Jamieson to Peter Moody for $210,000 at the Melbourne Premier Yearling Sale.
-She is owned by G. J. Wilkie, K. J. Wilkie, Werrett Bloodstock Pty Ltd, C. H. Madden, J. Madden, P. A. Hawkes, D. M. Taylor and J. Taylor.
+She was owned by G. J. Wilkie, K. J. Wilkie, Werrett Bloodstock Pty Ltd, C. H. Madden, J. Madden, P. A. Hawkes, D. M. Taylor and J. Taylor.
 She was sired by Bel Esprit, winner of the Doomben 10,000, which also sired Bel Mer, a mare that won the Robert Sangster Stakes in 2009.
 Black Caviar was the first foal of her unraced dam Helsinge, a daughter of the British racehorse Desert Sun, that never won a major race but was placed in the Craven Stakes and the Sandown Mile.
 Desert Sun also sired the champion New Zealand racemare, Sunline.
 Helsinge is also the dam of All Too Hard, winner of the 2013 All Aged Stakes, the 2013 Futurity Stakes, the 2013 C F Orr Stakes, the 2012 Caulfield Guineas and runner-up in the 2012 Cox Plate.
 As a descendant of the British broodmare Pinprick, Black Caviar is a product of the same branch of Thoroughbred family 1-p, which also produced the Classic winners Ambiguity and Sodium.